issp-center-dev/dsqss/doc/en/dla/users-manual/input_simple.rst

 ``algorithm``
 +++++++++++++++
-A table specifying algorithm for calculating scattering probability of worm heads.
+A table denoting algorithm for calculating scattering probability of worm heads.
 This table is used in ``dla_pre``.

 Keys in the ``algorithm`` table are following: